 The most common timeline answer a homeowner hears from a contractor is whatever number is short enough to sound manageable.
-The honest answer for a quality kitchen remodel in the East Bay is 18–28 weeks from design start to move-back — and anyone quoting 8–10 weeks total has not accounted for design, permitting, and material lead times.
+The honest answer for a quality kitchen remodel in the East Bay is 18–28 weeks from design start to move-back.
+Anyone quoting 8–10 weeks total has not accounted for design, permitting, and material lead times.
 Those phases are not optional, and they don't compress because the construction phase is ready to start.
 Here is the real breakdown.

 Phase-by-Phase Breakdown